-The biggest pitfall when creating an employee satisfaction survey is asking for information you do not need to know.
+The biggest pitfall when creating an employee survey is asking for information you do not need to know.
 Examples include asking for demographic information such as age, ethnicity, and gender that are not pertinent to the study.
 Demographic information can lead companies into trouble if people perceive that their demographic answers make respondents identifiable, thereby affecting the confidentiality and anonymity of the survey.

 Asking for input on topics you cannot or will not fix is an invitation for trouble.
 Employees may feel that the company is dishonest when they know that their input is irrelevant.